-This manual covers the Model 106-M Ozone Monitor used for measurement of Medium ozone concentrations in air over a wide dynamic range extending from 10 parts-per-billion by volume (ppb) to an upper limit of 1000 parts-per-million (ppm).
-It also covers the NEMA 4X Industrial enclosure which offers multi-channel versions of the Model 106 (see Appendix D) and the Model OEM-106-M Ozone Monitor, which does not have an enclosure and can be used for Original Equipment Manufacturer (OEM) applications.
-New editions of this manual are complete revisions that reflect updates to the instrument itself, as well as clarifications, additions, and other modifications of the text.
+This manual covers the Model 106-L Ozone Monitor, a U.S. EPA-designated Federal Equivalent Method (FEM) used for measurement of Low (0-20 ppm) ozone concentrations.
+It also covers the NEMA 4X Industrial enclosure which offers multi-channel versions of the Model 106 (see Appendix D) and the Model OEM-106-L Ozone Monitor, which does not have an enclosure and can be used for Original Equipment Manufacturer (OEM) applications (see Appendix E).
+New editions of this manual are complete revisions that reflect updates to the instrument itself, as well as clarifications, additions and other modifications of the text.